Iron Dames: Formula Regional

 Marta García driving in the 2024 Formula Regional European Championship.

 For 2024, the team entered into the 2024 Formula Regional European Championship with drivers Doriane Pin and Marta García.
 The team finished eleventh in the teams' championship.

 Rallying

 For 2024, the Iron Dames expanded into rallying - Sarah Rumeau and Julie Amblard participated in the Rally4 class of the French Rally Championship with Sarrazin Motorsport.
 The partnership scored one top-five finish in both tarmac and gravel disciplines and finished in the top-five of the Asphalt championship.

 2025

 For 2025, the Iron Dames supported sixteen drivers across endurance, single-seater, rally and karting competitions.

 WEC

+The Iron Dames competing in the 2025 24 Hours of Le Mans.

 Following Iron Lynx' manufacturer split at the end of 2024, the Iron Dames project aligned with Porsche for the 2025 FIA World Endurance Championship, partnering with Manthey Racing to campaign a 992-edition 911 GT3 R. This coincided with Porsche hiring Gatting as a factory driver.